Starfish-develop/Starfish/README.md

 * h5py†
 * astropy†
 * cython†
+* pyyaml†
 * emcee
 * pyfftw

-Those marked with a † are included in the Anaconda distribution.
+Those marked with a † are included in the latest Anaconda distribution.
 The others should be available from ``pip`` or from the project websites.

 And the following library